-Now there is coming very important information for you.
-You need token to raise your level of admin group and there is also login information for Telnet connections.
+Now there is very important information for you.
+You need a token to raise your level of admin group and there is also login information for Telnet connections.
 You can use the token only once, but write down the login information because those are the only way to restore your admin rights if you delete your TeamSpeak information from your client computer.

-Your server is probably protected with firewall so you need to open the port for TeamSpeak 3 server.
+Your server is probably protected with a firewall so you need to open the port for TeamSpeak 3 server.
 The default port for voice is 9987 (UDP) and for Telnet 10011 (TCP).
 If you use ufw the command will be:

 sudo ufw allow 9987/udp